 Vratsa Trails

-Twenty-nine-year-old Valentino Katev is from Zgorigrad, a village four km away from Vratsa and a starting point for many a mountain exploit in the area.
+Twenty-nine-year-old Valentino Katov is from Zgorigrad, a village four km away from Vratsa and a starting point for many a mountain exploit in the area.
 Thanks to Valentino and Vratsa Trails, the club he cofounded with other mountain biking enthusiasts from Vratsa, guided peak adventure is now on offer, too.

 Valentino is a traumatologist by training and a mountain biker by calling.
 He graduated with honors from Sofia Medical University and trained at Pirogov Hospital, the country’s top emergency and traumatology center.
 However, nature’s allure and the constant stress of the job eventually swayed his decision to return home and dedicate himself to his lifelong passion for the mountains and mountain biking in particular.